- Study at Deakin

 Is it possible to defer my studies if I am offered a place?

 Deakin has recently made deferring your studies a whole lot easier.
 Most courses now allow you to postpone your studies to work or travel, but still retain your University place, for up to two years.
-You can apply for deferment after you have received a regular offer, using the form at www.deakin.edu.au/future-students/accept-your-offer/defer.
+You can apply for deferment after you have received a regular offer here.
 You must lodge this form within five days of receiving your offer.
 For more information, phone 1300 DEGREE (1300 334 733).

-Will classes and clinical placements be held during the day, evening or both?
+Will classes be held during the day, evening or both?

-Classes will generally run during the day; however, some of the clinical placements will likely require students to attend a placement site at weekends or during the evening.
+Classes will generally run during the day; however, some of the clinical placements may require students to attend a placement site during the evening, or in some circumstances even at weekends.

 Can I study part time?